 - Tingling or numbness in the feet

 - Recurrent yeast infections in women

 Diabetes mellitus has no cure.
 It is a chronic disease that can be best managed by keeping the blood sugar levels under control.
 However, care must be taken that the sugar levels don’t get too low as that is more harmful and can even be fatal.

 - Healthy Diet: following a healthy diet that is rich in fresh fruits and vegetables and very low in processed food and junk food is recommended.
-Eat a lot of fiber and reduce hidden sugar consumption.
+Eat a lot of fibre and reduce hidden sugar consumption.
 Read more about the best foods for diabetics

 - Exercise: This is another important aspect of diabetes management.
 Even thirty minutes of walk daily goes a long way in keeping the sugar levels in check.
 Yoga, dancing, swimming and aerobics are other good alternatives to walking.

 - Weight Loss: One must lose weight to keep control over the disease.
 It also leads to better health of the organs, reduces cholesterol levels and less pressure on the system.

 People can live healthy lives with diabetes provided they keep their sugar levels in check.
 With proper lifestyle and medications, many live long, quality lives.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.